skyksl066/getKinmenAddressCoordinates/README.md

 2. The retrieved coordinates will be saved in a CSV file named `data.csv`.

-## Configuration
+## Notes
+- Modify `MAX_RETRIES` in `app.py` to adjust the maximum number of retries for failed requests.
-- Modify the `api` variable in the script to change the API endpoint if necessary.
+- Change the `LOG_PATH` variable in `app.py` to specify the path for the log file.
+- The program saves its progress in `resume.txt`, allowing it to resume from where it left off in case of interruption.